 A 1 Liter Can

-What would be the best radius for a 1 Liter Can of soup?
+What is the best radius for a 1 Liter Can of soup?

 Improving The Model